lodsve/lodsve-framework/README.md

 Version No. like `MAJOR.MINOR.PATCH-RELEASE/ALPHA/BETA`.

 - `MAJOR` version when I make incompatible API changes,
-- `MINOR` version when I add functionality in a backwards-compatible manner, and
+- `MINOR` version when I add functionality in a backwards-compatible manner
 - `PATCH` version when I make backwards-compatible bug fixes.
 - `RELEASE` means a stable release version.
 - `ALPHA` means internal version.
 - `BETA` means just for testing.

 ## Newest version
-Now the newest and stable version is `2.7.1-RELEASE`.
+Now the newest and stable version is `2.7.6-RELEASE`.

 You can also find the newest version in maven central: `http://repo1.maven.org/maven2/com/lodsve/lodsve-framework/`.